investing4fun/blog/_posts/2021-01-10-crypto-fundamentals.md

 ad.
 1 The price of bitcoin is purely market driven, there is nobody (i.e. national central bank) to defend it as a matter of principle or national pride, there is no law to forbid trading on certain territory in other currency ad.
 2 it is surely not a commodity - it is not being used in an industrial process, not used for human consumption ... - things that have intrinsic value ad.
 3 it is becoming a value store, but it certainly doesn't have a history behind it that for example GOLD has.

+#### Other agruments against BTC and most other alt coins

+### Real crypto fundamentals: do they exist?

+Ethereum as a medium for DeFi ecosystem and as a decentralized computational system. (limited transactions before v2, how is it now?)